eCommerce Website Development Cost

 It all depends on the magnitude, features, and unique traits added to your website.
 Moreover, revisions and redesigns also play an important role.
 Yet, the average time of building an eCommerce website is between 3-6 months.

-Can I save cost by reducing design and features?
+Can I save costs by reducing design and features?

 Yes, you can.
 As the article presses the issue, the more you add features and design elements, the more it will cost.
 However, it can also benefit you in the long run.